jwcmitchell/playbook_famous_phonegap/intro_to_famous/gotchas.md

 - Famo.us Transforms
 - CSS z-index

 If you have overlapping Surfaces, always use Transforms to get it resolved.
-For example:
+Not using Transforms can result in unexpected behaviour, such as some surfaces being behind others (even though you THINK you have them rendering in-order in your code...it does not matter) For example:

     var SlightlyInFrontMod = new Modifier({
         // move forward in z-space by 0.0001